konekoya/swift-links/README.md

 #### Label

 - [ActiveLabel.swift](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://) written in Swift
+- [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel) - A drop-in replacement for UILabel, which automatically adds a scrolling marquee effect when the label's text does not fit inside the specified frame

 #### Transition / animation